jtcanty/Q-FISH-software/README.md

-# Q-FISH-software
-## Created by John Canty
+## QFISH Image Analysis

-Several MATLAB scripts for analyzing telomere spots from confocal or epifluorescence Z-stacks.
-Includes documentation on updates to different features.
+This repository contains  MATLAB scripts for analyzing quantitative fluorescnece in-situ hybridization data from confocal or epifluorescence images.